 Millennials, who by 2025 will make up three-quarters of the global workforce, tend to be motivated by more than money.
 New generations of workers want to be involved in exciting projects, to work towards a bigger mission, and to have a clear development pathway ahead of them.

 Managers contribute enormously to job satisfaction levels, so as a leader you need to be offering the purpose, support, and freedom that employees crave.
 If you put as much stock in engaging and empowering your people as you do in producing results, then you can be sure you’ll have a dedicated team that people will want to be a part of.

 About the Author

-Mark Hill is CIO at niche IT staffing firm Pearson Frank, and has 25 years of experience in delivering complex mission-critical technology across both the capital markets and broader financial services sectors.
+Mark Hill is CIO at niche IT staffing firm FRG Technology Consulting, and has 25 years of experience in delivering complex mission-critical technology across both the capital markets and broader financial services sectors.